nasa-itc/sample/README.md

 # Device Communications
-The protocol, commands, and telemetry of the component are captured below.
+The protocol, commands, and responses of the component are captured below.

 ## Protocol
 The protocol in use is UART 115200 8N1.